Your First cert-manager Ingress Works Fine. It’s the Fifth One That Burns You.

 Most setups use a single ClusterIssuer for Let’s Encrypt.
 That issuer holds ACME account credentials (email, private key) in a Secret.
 If you use a namespaced Issuer, you’re duplicating that Secret across namespaces, which is messy.
 For production, one ClusterIssuer per CA is the pattern.

-apiVersion: cert-manager.io/v1kind: ClusterIssuermetadata: name: letsencrypt-prodspec: acme: server: https://acme-v02.api.letsencrypt.org/directory privateKeySecretRef: name: letsencrypt-prod-key solvers: - http01: ingress: class: nginx - dns01: cloudflare: apiTokenSecretRef: name: cloudflare-token key: api-tokenThis single issuer supports both HTTP-01 (for simple domains) and DNS-01 (for wildcards). cert-manager picks the solver based on the Certificate resource’s dnsNames and dnsPolicy fields.
+apiVersion: cert-manager.io/v1kind: ClusterIssuermetadata: name: letsencrypt-prodspec: acme: server: https://acme-v02.api.letsencrypt.org/directory privateKeySecretRef: name: letsencrypt-prod-key solvers: - http01: ingress: class: nginx - dns01: cloudflare: apiTokenSecretRef: name: cloudflare-token key: api-tokenThis single issuer supports both HTTP-01 (for simple domains) and DNS-01 (for wildcards). cert-manager picks the solver based on the issuer’s solver selector blocks (match on dnsNames, dnsZones, or labels).
+With no selectors, the first matching solver wins — and DNS-01 is required for wildcards regardless.

 One more thing: if you’re paranoid, add a second ClusterIssuer with letsencrypt-staging.
 Hit staging first to debug.
 Rate limits are 100× higher on staging.
 When your Certificate works with staging, flip the annotation and retry.